le000043/ML-models-picking-application/src/README.md

 # ML models picking application
 application to reduce the time taken to load and run various Machine Learning algorithms

-Before run, you should open your terminal first on your machine To run:
+Before run, you should open your terminal first on your machine.

+To run:
 1. change your working directory to where you have all the files
 2. Type: python3 interface.py